-If you or a loved one suffered harm from a defective product, then you may be able to file a claim for compensation under product liability law.
+If you or a loved one suffered an injury from a defective product, then you may be able to file a claim for compensation under Washington, DC’s product liability law.

-Depending on the circumstances, you might be able to hold the manufacturer, distributor and/or other parties accountable for your medical expenses and other damages.
+Depending on the circumstances, you might be able to hold the manufacturer, distributor, and possibly other parties accountable for your medical expenses and other damages.

 Product liability law allows you to seek compensation for your injuries and damages from the parties responsible for a defective product.
 However, these laws are complex and vary from state to state.
 Depending on the circumstances, you may be able to file a product liability claim for: